 Depending on your collection you might want to play with the skin color of your models.
-Drawing beautiful black girls can’t go without the skill of drawing gorgeous afro hairstyle.
-In this step by step tutorial you will learn how to sketch afro hair and how to color it.
+Drawing beautiful black girls can’t go without the skill of drawing a gorgeous afro hairstyle.
+In this step by step tutorial, you will learn how to draw afro hair and how to color it.
 Have fun and bring some diversity to your fashion sketches!

 Step 1: Face base